-The process of deep dental cleanings in El Paso involves techniques referred to as scaling and root planning.
+The process of deep dental cleanings in El Paso involves techniques referred to as scaling and root planing.
 This procedure is a deeper, more intense cleaning than just a regular dental cleaning.
 The scaling procedure entails removing the plaque and tartar from the tooth’s surface and from the areas between the teeth and gums.
-Root planning is a deep cleaning method that involves using a scaling instrument to remove plaque and tartar from the surface of the roots of your teeth.
-After a few weeks you will see your gums getting healthy, as long as you continue to do your oral hygiene routine daily.
+Root planing is a deep cleaning method that involves using a scaling instrument to remove plaque and tartar from the surface of the roots of your teeth.
+After a few weeks, you will see your gums getting healthy, as long as you continue to do your oral hygiene routine daily.

 Regular dental exams and cleanings are a simple but crucial step in the protection of your lifelong oral health.
 Biannual visits to the dentist can prevent painful and costly conditions, such as decay and gum disease.
 Brushing and flossing can help to combat decay, but only professional dental care can fully remove harmful bacteria.

 Take charge of your dental health and beautiful smile.
 Contact Dr. Willison’s office today to book your regular cleaning and exam.
 Call us at (915) 263-8333, or fill out the form on this page to schedule your next exam & cleaning.

 What to Expect from a Teeth Cleaning in El Paso, TX

 At the Dentist El Paso, we understand that a percentage of our patients may feel anxious before in-office teeth cleaning.
 This is why our El Paso dentist always tries to prepare our patients with tips on what they can expect during their teeth cleaning appointment.